Community Solar Program

 Proposed Program Highlights

-OPPD’s proposed community solar program* would require minimal up-front Investment from participants and a relatively short commitment length.
-Proposed program highlights include:
+OPPD’s proposed community solar program* would require minimal up-front investment from participants and a relatively short commitment length.
+As of the March 15 OPPD Board meeting, proposed pricing highlights include:

-~ A “pay-as-you-go” or monthly billing model for all customer classes
+~ A “pay-as-you-go” via monthly billing for all customer classes

 ~ No upfront investments, other than a one-time refundable deposit

-~ Participants’ monthly solar charge would be calculated on energy usage, level of participation in the program, the cost of the project and the market value of solar.
+~ Participants’ monthly solar charge will be calculated based on the level of participation in the program, the cost of the project and the market value of solar.
 (See below for more detail)

-~ Deposit forfeited if participant leaves program prior to contract fulfillment
+~ Refundable enrollment deposit forfeited if participant leaves program prior to fulfilling service agreement

-~ If participant moves within the OPPD service territory, they may maintain their contract
+~ If participant moves within the OPPD service territory, they may maintain their service agreement

 ~ Requests for proposal from solar developers include sites in Bellevue, Fort Calhoun and Gretna.